apache/hudi/rfc/rfc-51/rfc-51.md

         .filegroup2-instant1.log
     ...
 ```

-Inside of one partition directory, the `.log` file with `CDCBlock` above will keep the changing data we have to materialize.
+Under a partition directory, the `.log` file with `CDCBlock` above will keep the changing data we have to materialize.

-There is a option to control what data is written to `CDCBlock`, that is `hoodie.table.cdc.supplemental.logging`.
+There is an option to control what data is written to `CDCBlock`, that is `hoodie.table.cdc.supplemental.logging`.
 See the description of this config above.

-Spark DataFrame Syntax:
+Spark DataSource example:

 ```scala
 df.write.format("hudi").
   options(commonOpts)